 Methods and Methodologies: ATLAS.ti users come from a multiplicity of academic disciplines, use the software to research a variety of subject-matters, and approach their analysis guided by different methodological traditions within the qualitative paradigm.
 What are you studying with the aid of ATLAS.ti?
 What methodologies and subsequently methods are guiding your research?
 How does your disciplinary background shape the way you approach data analysis with ATLAS.ti?
 Tell us about your experience.

 In this roundtable session, current users of ATLAS.ti will discuss software applications in a variety of fields and methodological traditions.
 Among other things, roundtable participants will discuss the nature of the projects in which ATLAS.t is used, the ways in which an analysis project with the software can be approached and implemented, and best practices incorporating findings into report writing.
 The roundtable will also discuss the way in which ATLAS.ti has enriched the research process but also some of the challenges that users typically encounter when using the software.
 If you have an interesting experience with ATLAS.ti to report and share with other users, please submit an abstract including the title of your contribution and a description of the project in which you have used ATLAS.ti.
 Four submissions will be selected to join the roundtable.

 Feel free to use the submission form below to prepare your proposal.

-Please submit your proposal by April 15.
+Please submit your proposal no later than April 30.